Image source: freedigitalphotos.net / adamr

 Breast Cancer – What You Should Know (But May Not Be Told) About Prevention, Diagnosis and Treatment by Steve Austin, ND and Cathy Hitchcock, MSW

-This was my mother’s, so a little older, but it was the first one I turned to the day I got my diagnosis.
+This was my mother’s book, so a little older, but it was the first one I turned to the day I got my diagnosis.
 It’s full of information on surgical procedures, drugs, questions to ask and includes both the doctor’s and the patient’s points of view.
 Very helpful.

 A Consumer’s Dictionary of Cosmetic Ingredients by Ruth Winter, MS